Uncovering Gaps and Trends in Big Data Services: Mu Sigma's “State of Analytics and Decision Science” Report

 Published On: 14 July 2016

-Have you ever thought about where and how your business may be falling short when leveraging analytics to positively affect company growth and profitability?
+Have you ever thought about where and how your business may be falling short when leveraging big data analytics to positively affect company growth and profitability?
 Would knowledge of this information change the way your company makes future business decisions?

-Today, a majority of senior business leaders believes analytics affect company performance in a positive way.
+Today, a majority of senior business leaders believes big data analytics affect company performance in a positive way.
 However, our findings show that many companies are, in fact, going about analytics the wrong way by prioritizing data and technology needs over the need for better decision making.
 And, they’re falling short in analytics because they aren’t paying enough attention to creative problem solving.

 To understand how organizations can get more creative in their approaches to problem solving and analytics, let’s explore the key findings of the report.

-Top Challenges in Data and Analytics are Changing
+Top Challenges in Data Analytics Services

 The data and analytics domain is constantly changing, opening up new problems and issues.
 These challenges begin to arise as companies become more reliant on analytics to inform their decision-making.
 On top of the typical issues of data quality, consistency and usability, businesses are referencing talent shortages and lack of training as top obstacles.
 Our report found that: